tebri11/en-for-designers/10-thesis-digest/index.md

 E-mail(s): terkabudska462@gmail.com

-Acknowledgement(s): I would like to take this opportunity to thank my supervisor for my bachelor's thesis, Mr. MgA.
+Acknowledgement(s): I would like to take this opportunity to thank my supervisor for my thesis project, Mr. MgA.
 Jan Kolář, for his guidance, advices, and patience.
 I would also like to thank the GASK Teaching Center in Kutná Hora for providing materials for my work.
 Last but not least, I want to thank my family, who were able to support me during my work and studies.

 Data Accessibility/Availability Statement: There is no data archived.